OpenPrinting/openprinting.github.io/_posts/2021-02-08-OpenPrinting News - February 2021.md

 title: OpenPrinting News - February 2021
 layout: single
 author: Till
-excerpt: PostScript Printer Application, GSoC 2021 project ideas, IPP Scan, CUPS 2.3.3op2, cups-filters, PAPPL
+excerpt: PostScript Printer Application, Driver retro-fit library, GSoC 2021 project ideas, IPP Scan, CUPS 2.3.3op2
 ---
 ## Google Summer of Code 2021
 The time window for the mentoring organizations to [apply](https://summerofcode.withgoogle.com/) has opened and the deadline is Feb 19, 2021 ([Timeline](https://developers.google.com/open-source/gsoc/timeline)).
 We are applying again for the Linux Foundation as mentoring organization, as in the previous years, OpenPrinting being one of the sub groups.

 OpenPrinting's project ideas are [posted](https://wiki.linuxfoundation.org/gsoc/google-summer-code-2021-openprinting-projects), but further ideas are still welcome.
-Note that the projects are half-length this year, 175 hours instead of 350 hours (see our October news](https://openprinting.github.io/OpenPrinting-News-October-2020/#google-summer-of-code-2021).
+Note that the projects are half-length this year, 175 hours instead of 350 hours (see our [October news](https://openprinting.github.io/OpenPrinting-News-October-2020/#google-summer-of-code-2021).
 Larger projects we should run in the under the Linux Foundation Mentoring Program instead of GSoC.

 ## IPP Scan in PAPPL
 The students of our [IPP Scan LFMP project](https://mentorship.lfx.linuxfoundation.org/project/55cdb4a1-76bd-423a-ab48-3bdf1502a171) did not do all points needed to complete the IPP Scan server support, but are still working on the missing points.
 Michael Sweet posted [on the PAPPL GitHub](https://github.com/michaelrsweet/pappl/projects/3) what is still needs to be done.